main banner

 The townland of Emlagh lies to the south of Roonagh Point, a few miles west of the town of Louisburgh in County Mayo.
 It was here on the 30th of September 1942 that another aircraft of the Royal Air Force’s Ferry Command was forced to make an emergency landing after coming into difficulty on the long ferry flight from Canada.

 At 09.20 hours that morning an aircraft made a forced landing near the coast on land belonging to Patrick James McHale.
-The pilots brought it in for a belly landing, causing only slight damage to the aircraft in the opinion of the Irish Air Corps officers who attended the scene.
+It's pilots brought it in for a belly landing, causing only slight damage to the aircraft.

 The aircraft carried a crew of three English officers and an Australian Sergeant.
 The Irish Army was soon attending to the crash site, aided no doubt by local Gardai (Police) and members of the Local Defence Force (LDF).
 Captain Birthistle of the Irish Army's Western Command, Intelligence Section (G2) was one of the officers who attended the scene.
 In his reports back to the G2 section in Dublin he told how the crew stated that they had just finished their training in Canada.
 Their flight had taken over ten hours before they began to to run low on fuel and they elected to put down where ever appeared suitable.
 It would be almost 60 years before some of the facts were corrected by the men themselves.
 He reported being told by them that there was a '£100 bonus' for ferrying aircraft across the Atlantic.